oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 #### Secrets

 First, create the secrets needed by both `WLS` and `JRF` type model domains.
-In this case, you have two secrets.
+You have to create the "WebLogic credentials secret" and any other secrets that are referenced from the macros in WDT model file.
+Please see [Working with the WDT model files]({{< relref "managing-domains/working-with-wdt-models/model-files/_index.md" >}}) for more details about using macros in the WDT model files.

 Run the following `kubectl` commands to deploy the required secrets: